 As consumers increasingly prefer healthy, on-the-go food options, demand for fresh, packaged products rises.
 To address these product preferences, brand owners have turned to packaging produce in trays with a film cover.
 However, many packaging films used in manufacturing these packages negatively impact converting processes.
-Find out why this is the case and how to avoid these problems.
+Find out why this is the case and how to avoid these flexible packaging film production problems.

 Problem 1: Incompatible Materials